Inside Maximum Security: Production

 CNA produced the series, and the filming took place at Changi Prison over a four-month period between October 2021 and January 2022.
 Before that, the production team pre-interviewed 22 inmates who volunteered to take part, with a majority of them hoping to make use of the filming project to remind themselves to not re-offend and come back to prison again.
 In the end, five inmates - Khai, Boon Keng, Rusdi, Graceson and Iskandar - were selected for the interviews and filming of their lives behind bars.

 Streaming

 The series is currently available for streaming on YouTube, Netflix, Discovery Asia and meWATCH.

 Reception

 Inside Maximum Security was positively received by the general public.
-However, there were also criticisms aimed at some of the unfavourable prison living conditions, including the absence of beds and electric fans inside the cells, which the Law Minister K. Shanmugam responded that beds in prison cells pose a hygience issue and security risk and may add to contraband smuggling in jail, though beds can still be given to elderly prisoners and those who had medical conditions.
+However, there were also criticisms aimed at some of the unfavourable prison living conditions, including the absence of beds and electric fans inside the cells, which the Law Minister K. Shanmugam responded that beds in prison cells pose a hygiene issue and security risk and may add to contraband smuggling in jail, though beds can still be given to elderly prisoners and those who had medical conditions.
 He also responded that adding the fans in cells might also lead to inmates possibly hanging themselves.

 On 23 June 2022, the series received the award for Best Documentary (human relations and values) at the World Media Festivals 2022.